A Scanner How-To

-!
-Note !
 A few more notes and images may be added,

-if/when I revisit this page in the future.
+if/when I re-visit this page again.

 In 2015, I was still using the Ubuntu 9.10 Linux operating system (the 2009 October release, 'Karmic Koala') --- with the Gnome 2 desktop environment --- on my main desktop computer.

 In the 2012 time frame, I had used an HP (Hewlett-Packard) scanner connected (via a USB port) to my main desktop computer --- but around 2014 I replaced an HP PSC (Printer-Scanner-Copier) with an Epson PSC.

 I used to use the Xsane software with the HP scanner.
 So, one day when I needed to scan a document with the Epson scanner, I tried starting up the Xsane software, but it would not recognize my Epson device, even though it was powered up and connected to a USB port on my computer.

 When the 'xsane' command starts up the Xsane software, the software scans the computer system for possible scanner devices.
 The Xsane software provides a list of the discovered devices in a small window, from which the user can select (via radiobuttons) which device to use.
 Then the main Xsane GUI comes up.
 (There is an image of the main Xsane GUI near the bottom of this page.)

 Since I had replaced my HP scanner with an Epson NX430 scanner, the HP scanner was no longer detected --- but neither was the Epson scanner.